-New Orleans’ French Quarter acts as the Crescent City’s cultural epicenter, blending colonial French roots with the city’s Caribbean and southern influences to create an atmosphere unique to the Big Easy.
-New Orleans has an endless list of things to offer, but here are our top 10 French Quarter things to see and do to discover New Orleans’ most vibrant and eclectic area.
+The French Quarter is the cultural heartbeat of New Orleans, blending colonial French architecture with Caribbean and southern influences to create an atmosphere that is unique to Louisiana.
+New Orleans has an endless list of things to offer, but these are the top things to see and do in the French Quarter specifically.

 Wander around the Faubourg Marigny

 Exploring the Marigny is an event within itself.
-Dotted with jazz and dive bars and some of the city’s best house, and punk nightclubs, this is where the young and alternative gather when the sun sets.
-Bustling with New Orleans coolest kids, the Marigny is the place to meet friendly locals more than willing to invite visitors into this bohemian community.
-If you want to avoid the tourists of Bourbon Street and cut right into the heart of the New Orleans scene, take a wander down to the cafés and Frenchmen Art Market, you never know who or what you might find.
+Dotted with jazz and dive bars and some of the best house and punk nightclubs in the US, this is where the young and alternative gather when the sun sets.
+Bustling with the coolest kids, the Marigny is the place to meet friendly locals more than willing to invite you into this bohemian community.
+If you want to avoid the tourists of Bourbon Street and cut right into the heart of the New Orleans scene, take a wander down to the cafés and Frenchmen Art Market; you never know who or what you might find.

 People watch and relax in Jackson Square